SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Apart from filtering for text there are several other options:

 * In case of date fields (i.e. "Registration date") you specify a date range to filter for.
-* In the Status column you can filter for various criteria representing the send, push or maintenance status of the device.
+* In the "Status" column you can filter for various criteria representing the send, push or maintenance status of the device.
-* In the Alarm column the filtering options you may select correspond to the alarm types (critical, major, minor, warning, no alarms).
+* In the "Alarm" column the filtering options you may select correspond to the alarm types (critical, major, minor, warning, no alarms).

 In the "Filter options" window, click **Ascending** or **Descending** if you want the devices to be sorted in a specific order.
 Finally click **Apply** to carry out the filtering.

 The devices list will now only display devices matching the filtering options.

-Click **Clear filters** at the top-right if you want to clear all filters and view all devices.
+Click **Clear filters** at the right of the top menu bar if you want to clear all filters and view all devices.

 ## <a name="grouping-devices"></a>Grouping Devices